ozguronsoy/HephAudio/README.md

 ```
 audio.Load("some_path\\some_file.wav", false); // false = don't pause.
 ```
-We can also do these convertions on the samples that are just about to be played so we don't have to wait for converting all the data before start playing.  can find more information on this in the documentation files.
+We can also do these convertions on the samples that are just about to be played so we don't have to wait for converting all the data before start playing.
+You can find more information on this in the documentation files.

 ### Queueing Files
 HephAudio allowes you to create queues by calling the ``Queue`` method.
 The files in the queue will be played one at a time in the given order.
 You can later add new files to the queue by calling the same method with the same queue name.